 Sir Philip Barton: I do not have in front of me numbers to answer that question.
 However, the Government have said that all those who were called forward but did not manage to leave Kabul at the time of the evacuation still have the right to come to the UK, and we are enabling that.
 There will be the new resettlement schemes which the Home Secretary has announced in Parliament.
 As I say, expressions of interest in the first phase of that are about to be opened up.

-In the first year, it will include, for example—to your point about people we have an obligation to—the British Council and GardaWorld, the company providing security for the embassy, as well as some of the alumni of the Chevening scholarship programme, who will be included in the year one process.
+In the first year, it will include, for example—to your point about people we have an obligation to—the British Council and GardaWorld, the company providing security for the Embassy, as well as some of the alumni of the Chevening scholarship programme, who will be included in the year one process.
 Then there are years two and three of the overall scheme, which, as I say, is run by the Home Office.

 The Chair: I will now open the questioning more widely.

 Lord Anderson of Swansea: Philip, I return to and build on the question posed by Baroness Rawlings on culture.
-My own experience, and I exaggerate that a little, is that the motivation and job satisfaction of those who chose to join the FO, FCO or FCDO are very different from those who joined DfID.
-I joined the old Foreign Office in 1960, a very long time ago, and there was a much different motivation in DfID, as the subsequent career paths of the two were different.
+My own experience, and I exaggerate that a little, is that the motivation and job satisfaction of those who chose to join the FO, FCO or FCDO are very different from those who joined DFID.
+I joined the old Foreign Office in 1960, a very long time ago, and there was a much different motivation in DFID, as the subsequent career paths of the two were different.

-To what extent will the now merged department recognise this difference of culture, of approach, of motivation?
+To what extent will the now merged Department recognise this difference of culture, of approach, of motivation?
 Will some members of the FCDO, if they choose, spend their career mostly on development?
 Obviously, the job description is very different.
 They will liaise more with pressure groups in the field.
 They will have a substantial budget to deal with.
-I recall that friends in the old FCO thought of DfID as having money pouring out of its ears when the FCO was very tightly controlled.
-Will those who choose to go mainly along the DfID or the ODA path be expected to spend at least part of their time on traditional diplomatic matters?
-What are their prospects of rising to the top in the most prestigious embassies, be it Washington, Paris, Bonn, et cetera?
+I recall that friends in the old FCO thought of DFID as having money pouring out of its ears when the FCO was very tightly controlled.
+Will those who choose to go mainly along the DFID or the ODA path be expected to spend at least part of their time on traditional diplomatic matters?
+What are their prospects of rising to the top in the most prestigious Embassies, be it Washington, Paris, Bonn, et cetera?

 Sir Philip Barton: The first thing to say on culture is that, after the merger was announced and before we started, we looked at some of the countries that had done something similar—in particular, Australia and Canada.
 From that, we learned that culture is absolutely crucial.
 You have to be deliberate about it, you cannot leave it to chance, and it takes a long time.
 It certainly takes longer than a year and a half.